TermySequence/v8-linux/v8/gn/docs/reference.md

   As a special case, a file ending in ".def" will be treated as a Windows module definition file.
-It will be appended to the link line with a preceeding "/DEF:" string.
+It will be appended to the link line with a preceding "/DEF:" string.
 There must be at most one .def file in a target and they do not cross dependency boundaries (so specifying a .def file in a static library or source set will have no effect on the executable or shared library they're linked into).